 Rather, it simply says love.

-In 1 Corinthians 11 the same assumption about kephale leads to the fabrication of a chain of command in which Jesus answers to God, men answer to Jesus, and women answer to men is out of step with a passage that nowhere commands women to obey men but instead assumes that women (and men) will speak the word of the Lord to the gathered assembly (vv.
+In 1 Corinthians 11 the same assumption about kephale leads to the fabrication of a chain of command in which Jesus answers to God, men answer to Jesus, and women answer to men that is out of step with a passage that nowhere commands women to obey men but instead assumes that women (and men) will speak the word of the Lord to the gathered assembly (vv.
 4-5).
 It is at odds with a text that presumes a woman’s authority over her own words, actions, and attire (v.
 10), her accountability to God for how she employs this authority (vv.
 5-6), and the reciprocity of woman and man (vv.
 8-12).

 What we have to remember about the word kephale is that it doesn’t mean “leader” or “authority” or “boss.”
 Literally, it refers to that part of the body that sits atop the neck.
 Every other usage is metaphorical, and for understanding the non-literal sense of a word context is primary.
 In other words, you can’t argue for a figurative meaning that is not indicated by, or runs counter to, the passage itself.